bifravst/bifravst/docs/aws/FirmwareContinuousIntegration.md

 The CI run on GitHub Actions uses AWS IoT jobs to communication with the Firmware CI runner.

 Run this command to set up the Firmware CI Stack in an AWS Account.
+It's recommended to use a separate account for CI purposes.

+    npx cdk -a 'node --unhandled-rejections=strict dist/cdk/cloudformation-sourcecode.js' deploy npx cdk bootstrap
     npx cdk -a 'node --unhandled-rejections=strict dist/cdk/cloudformation-firmware-ci.js' deploy

 Print the AWS Key for the CI runner on GitHub Actions using this command: